felfelyuen/tp/docs/DeveloperGuide.md

 ### 3.2.
 Deck features
 ### 3.2.1.
 Creating a New Deck

-The `new` command is implemented using the `Deck` class, which represents a collection of flashcards, and the `CommandCreateDeck` class, which processes user input to create a new deck.
+This feature allows the user to create a new deck with a deck name.

+The create deck mechanism is facilitated by `DeckManager` and `CommandCreateDeck`.

 To ensure deck names are unique, a hashmap is used to track existing deck names.

 #### Implementation of `DeckManager.createDeck()`
 Below shows the sequence diagram of the operations of creating a deck: